sintefmath/JutulDarcy.jl/docs/src/usage/solution.md

 If `block_backend` is set to `false`, Jutul will assemble into the standard Julia CSC sparse matrix with `Float64` elements and Julia's default direct solver will be used.
 It is also possible to use other Julia solvers on this system, but the default preconditioners assume that block backend is enabled.

 ### Iterative solver
 If `block_backend` is set to `true`, Jutul will by default use a constrained-pressure residual (CPR) preconditioner for BiCGStab.
 Jutul relies on [Krylov.jl](https://github.com/JuliaSmoothOptimizers/Krylov.jl) for iterative solvers.
+The main function that selects the linear solver is [`reservoir_linsolve`](@ref) that allows for the selection of different preconditioners and linear solvers.

 #### Single model (only porous medium)
 If the model is a single model (e.g. only a reservoir) the matrix format is a block-CSC matrix that combines Julia's builtin sparse matrix format with statically sized elements from the [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl) package.
 If we consider the two-phase immiscible system from [Multi-phase, immiscible flow](@ref) we have a pair of equations ``R_n, R_w`` together with the corresponding primary variables pressure and first saturation ``p, S_n`` defined for all ``N_c`` cells.
 Let us simplify the notation a bit so that the subscripts of the primary variables are ``p, s`` and define a ``N_c \times N_c`` block Jacobian linear system where the entires are given by: